 (1) The dollar amounts in these columns represent the potential annual incentive payouts under the 2020 Annual Incentive Plan.
-The actual dollar amounts earned will be paid in December 2021 and are included in column (g) in the fiscal 2021 row of the "Summary Compensation Table" in this Proxy Statement.
+The actual dollar amounts earned will be paid in December 2022 and are included in column (g) in the fiscal 2022 row of the "Summary Compensation Table" in this Proxy Statement.

-(4) The dollar amounts in column (j) are calculated in accordance with FASB ASC Topic 718 and assume (i) payment of PSUs at target using a Monte-Carlo simulation valuation to incorporate the relative TSR at \$102.5 and RONA at \$75.68, as valued at the end of the fourth fiscal quarter; (ii) the grant date fair value of \$79.40 per RSU granted on November 17, 2020; (iii) the grant date fair value of \$79.20 for the RSU granted on January 1, 2021 (such award being marked to market at the end of each quarter as a result of settlement in cash).
+(4) The dollar amounts in column (j) are calculated in accordance with FASB ASC Topic 718 and assume (i) payment of PSUs at target using a Monte-Carlo simulation valuation to incorporate the relative TSR at \$150.71 and RONA at \$102.30, as valued at the end of the fourth fiscal quarter; (ii) the grant date fair value of \$106.33 per RSU granted on November 18, 2021..

-(2) The amounts in these columns represent potential payments under the LTIPP for the fiscal 2021-2023 performance period granted under the Ashland Global Holdings Inc. 2018 Omnibus Incentive Compensation Plan (the "2018 Omnibus Plan").
+(2) The amounts in these columns represent potential payments under the LTIPP for the fiscal 2022-2024 performance period granted under the Ashland Inc. 2021 Omnibus Incentive Compensation Plan (the "2021 Omnibus Plan").

-(3) Represents the number of RSU grants made pursuant to the 2018 Omnibus Plan and vest in equal installments on each anniversary of the grant date over a three-year period.
-The grant of 12,627 RSUs to Mr. Ganz on January 1, 2021 was made pursuant to the 2018 Omnibus Plan and vests on December 31, 2021 and December 31, 2022.
+(3) Represents the number of RSU grants made pursuant to the 2021 Omnibus Plan and vest in equal installments on each anniversary of the grant date over a three-year period.